What causes depression?

 Onset of depression more complex than a brain chemical imbalance

 It's often said that depression results from a chemical imbalance, but that figure of speech doesn't capture how complex the disease is.
 Research suggests that depression doesn't spring from simply having too much or too little of certain brain chemicals.
-Rather, depression has many possible causes, including faulty mood regulation by the brain, genetic vulnerability, stressful life events, medications, and medical problems.
+Rather, there are many possible causes of depression, including faulty mood regulation by the brain, genetic vulnerability, and stressful life events.
 It's believed that several of these forces interact to bring on depression.

 To be sure, chemicals are involved in this process, but it is not a simple matter of one chemical being too low and another too high.
 Rather, many chemicals are involved, working both inside and outside nerve cells.
 There are millions, even billions, of chemical reactions that make up the dynamic system that is responsible for your mood, perceptions, and how you experience life.

 With this level of complexity, you can see how two people might have similar symptoms of depression, but the problem on the inside, and therefore what treatments will work best, may be entirely different.

 Scientists have learned much about the biology of depression, but their understanding of the biology of depression is far from complete.
 Major advances in the biology of depression include finding links between specific parts of the brain and depression effects, discovering how chemicals called neurotransmitters make communication between brains cells possible, and learning the impact of genetics and lifestyle events on risk and symptoms of depression.

 This article will address the how different parts of the brain affect mood.